matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ┃     2 changes.
 59 unchanged
 ```

 You probably already saw a big difference in how CI gets built with Dagger.
 We first developed the code that performs the operations we want and tested it locally instead of writing a YAML and pushing it to the repo to test it.
-Now to be able to run this in the CI environment we do actually have to write some YAML (maybe [Dagger cloud](https://dagger.io/cloud) will fix that some day? 👀) for the actual github workflow:
+To run this in Github's CI environment we, unfortunately, have to write some YAML (maybe [Dagger cloud](https://dagger.io/cloud) will fix that some day? 👀):
 ```yaml
 name: preview